boomsya/PET-filament-maker/README.md

-# PET filament maker for 3D printers
+# Bottle PET filament maker for 3D printers

 based on maker https://electronoobs.com/eng_arduino_tut174.php but have some additional features like: